BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 **persistent**, **static**

 Prints a provided message to the server log.
-Any placeholder used in the message will be resolved.
+Any placeholders used in the message will be resolved.
 Note that when used in static context (by schedules) replacing player dependent placeholders won't work as the event is player independent.